 Labour Cost Differences

 The labour force in Bahrain is 611,000 strong compared to 154.9 million in the US.
-Cost of labour also varies between the two nations, amounting to1.31 billion in Bahrain and 3.92 trillion in the US.
+The cost of labour also varies between the two nations, amounting to 1.31 billion in Bahrain and 3.92 trillion in the US.
 Internationally, Bahrain is ranked 113th for labor cost, while the US is ranked 18th.

 American Businesses in Bahrain

 There are over 200 US businesses with a presence in Bahrain, including some of the world’s leading organisations.
 US companies benefit from Bahrain’s business-friendly regulatory environment and highly skilled workforce, and are in turn able to create more job opportunities within Bahrain.
 In particular, US technology, financial advisement, and communications companies have been able to thrive in Bahrain’s digitally-enabled ecosystem and startup culture.
 Some of the US companies with a presence in Bahrain include Boeing and Investcorp.